GuangzheWen/web-softwaretools-plain/report/Process.md

 **Special Methods**

-- We use Office365 to design the quesionnare.
+- We use Office365 to design the questionnaire.
 Team members could comment on it and edit it.
 - We use Gantt chart to plan the whole project.
 Team members could update the actual task start and end times.
 - We use "Technical Log" to record development process to allow other members to better understand the progress of the project.